Search results for:

-After confirming the server is On, the next most likely cause for being unable to SSH, is that the server is unavailable over the internet.
-This can be caused by an incorrect configuration on the server, or even a local network issue.
-If the server is hosted with Hostwinds, you will be able to access the server through VNC, either from the Client Area or Cloud Portal.
+After confirming the server is On, the next most likely cause for being unable to SSH is that the server is unavailable over the internet.
+An incorrect configuration can cause this on the server or even a local network issue.
+If the server is hosted with Hostwinds, you will access the server through VNC, either from the Client Area or Cloud Portal.

 From the Cloud Portal you will see a list of your VPS Services that you have with Hostwinds.
 Next to the Server, there will be an Actions link.
 Clicking this will reveal an option to Get VNC.
-A pop up new window will appear, so it is important to ensure you have popups enabled to connect with the VNC to the server.
+A pop-up new window will appear, so it is important to ensure you have popups to connect with the VNC to the server.

 In the Client Area, if you click on the Green Manage button next to the Dedicated Server, you will be brought to a Server Management page.
 Under the Server Management controls, clicking Get Console Link will create a link for you to access the server.
 This may take a few moments before it resolves appropriately when the link is opened.

 After using entering that command and hitting enter, it should spit out some output.
 If it gets stuck (as in, no output being displayed) or gives any error, this means there may be an issue with the internet connection or hostname resolution.
-If the connection was successful it may look similar to this,
+If the connection was successful, it might look similar to this,

 To stop the ping command from running on endlessly, press Left Control + C at the same time to stop the process.

-If the ping test does not work, and there is no internet on the server it may need to be manually setup on the server.
-While connected to the server through VNC or physically, use the following command to see the status of the Network interface,
+If the ping test does not work and there is no internet on the server, it may need to be manually set up.
+While connected to the server through VNC or physically, use the following command to see the status of the network interface,

-With the results that come from this command, it may look a little intimidating though there is specific information to look for.
-First is that your Network Interface is listed.
-Most commonly this would be eth0, however, can vary on the operating system and how it was configured.
+With the results from this command, it may look a little intimidating though there is specific information to look for.
+The first is that your Network Interface is listed.
+Most commonly, this would be eth0.
+However, it can vary on the operating system and how it was configured.
 Here are some example results,

-With Debian 8 and 9, these would use the network configuration listed in the file /etc/network/interfaces.
+Debian 8 and 9 would use the network configuration listed in the file /etc/network/interfaces.
 Edit this file with your preferred Text Editor (such as nano or vim) so that it has the following,

 auto eth0 iface eth0 inet static address <IPADDRESS> netmask 255.255.255.0 gateway <GATEWAY>